CSE136Team7/HW3/README.md

 -list bookmarks in a specific folder
 -export and import?
 -implement sorting
--set up a home button (when click on logo)
--error in login and signup on the page
--link the bookmark to the URL
+-set up a home button (when click on logo)  Constance -error in login and signup on the page      Constance -link the bookmark to the URL
 -star
 -password reset/forgot password